PierreC12033/SS2_Krak/README.md

 4) Recursively loop through the folders, find the images with faces, extract the faces - DONE
 5) Save information about the location of extracted faces in the original photos - DONE
 6) Perform image classification, group faces of the same person together -> save them in the same folder - TO OPTIMIZE
-8) Deploy the program as a command line tool.
+8) Deploy the program as a command line tool. -DONE - TO PERFECT

 ### Deployment